Guides

 )

-This method only accepts the slog.Attr type for custom attributes, so it's not possible to have an unbalanced key/value pair.
+This method only accepts the slog.Attr type for custom attributes, so it's impossible to have an unbalanced key/value pair.
 However, its API is more convoluted as you always need to pass a context (or nil) and the log level to the method in addition to the log message and custom attributes.

 Grouping contextual attributes